 Rigorous Testing and Validation:

-Test planning, test set creation and testing are very important to validate the developed functionality.
+Test planning, test set creation, and testing are very important to validate the developed functionality.
 In fact, test planning should be independent of coding and can be done in parallel to the coding stage.
-Equally important are test reporting, effective defect reporting, defect tracking and defect resolution.
-Use of automated tools as well as well-established processes for these will ensure that bugs are caught at the earliest possible stage and resolved cost effectively.
-Unit testing, integration testing, functionality testing, system testing and performance testing are some of the levels of testing.
-Each level requires its own expertise, planning and execution.
+Equally important tests reporting, effective defect reporting, defect tracking, and defect resolution.
+The use of automated tools as well as well-established processes for these will ensure that bugs are caught at the earliest possible stage and resolved cost-effectively.
+Unit testing, integration testing, functionality testing, system testing, and performance testing are some of the levels of testing.
+Each level requires its own expertise, planning, and execution.

-As important as the actual software itself, are the documents that support it –project plan, requirement specifications, High Level Design (HLD), Low Level Design (LLD), test plans, test reports, status reports and user documentation.
+As important as the actual software itself, are the documents that support it –project plan, requirement specifications, High-Level Design (HLD), Low-Level Design (LLD), test plans, test reports, status reports, and user documentation.
 Many a time, these documents are a part of the deliverables specified by the customer or stakeholders as well.
-These documents help to maintain understanding of the software, ensure trackability, and remove dependency upon the core development team.
-They can be used as a reference in future by someone else, who might work on or use the software.
+These documents help to maintain an understanding of the software, ensure trackability, and remove dependency upon the core development team.
+They can be used as a reference in the future by someone else, who might work on or use the software.